-As an investment manager, we take our ownership responsibilities seriously as we believe the right to vote as proxy is an important and powerful asset.
-Our primary objective when voting is to implement our investment process's ESG stance, which we believe has the dual impact of maximising the value of our clients' investments and achieving improved ESG outcomes.
+As an investment manager, we take our ownership responsibilities seriously as we believe the right to vote as proxy is an important asset.
+Our primary objective when voting will be maximising the value of our funds and our client's investments.